gnoblet/gnoblet.github.io/README.md

 1. Place `.qmd` files in the `src/content/quarto/` directory
 2. Run `pnpm render-quarto` or `pnpm build` to render them
 3. Documents will be rendered to `/public/quarto-html/`
+4. Categories and tags in Quarto front matter will appear as tags on cards
-4. Access rendered documents from your React components via their URL path
+5. Access rendered documents from your React components via their URL path

 ### Force Re-rendering